jposada202020/cookiecutter-adafruit-circuitpython/{{ cookiecutter.__dirname }}/README.rst

 or individual libraries can be installed using
 `circup <https://github.com/adafruit/circup>`_.

-{%- if cookiecutter.target_bundle == 'Adafruit' %}

-.. todo:: Describe the Adafruit product this library works with.
-For PCBs, you can also add the image from the assets folder in the PCB's GitHub repo.

-`Purchase one from the Adafruit shop <http://www.adafruit.com/products/{{cookiecutter.adafruit_product_id}}>`_
-{% endif -%}

 Installing from PyPI
 =====================
-.. note:: This library is not available on PyPI yet.
-Install documentation is included as a standard element.
-Stay tuned for PyPI availability!

-.. todo:: Remove the above note if PyPI version is/will be available at time of release.

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/{%- if cookiecutter.library_prefix -%}{{ cookiecutter.library_prefix }}-{%- endif -%}circuitpython-{{ pypi_name }}/>`_.